dbt-labs/docs.getdbt.com/website/docs/quickstart/snowflake-qs.md

 ## Initialize your dbt project​ and start developing
 Now that you have a repository configured, you can initialize your project and start development in dbt Cloud:

-1. Click **Develop** from the upper left.
+1. Click **Start developing in the IDE**.
 It might take a few minutes for your project to spin up for the first time as it establishes your git connection, clones your repo, and tests the connection to the warehouse.
 2. Above the file tree to the left, click **Initialize your project**.
 This builds out your folder structure with example models.
-3. Make your initial commit by clicking **Commit**.
+3. Make your initial commit by clicking **Commit and sync**.
 Use the commit message `initial commit`.
 This creates the first commit to your managed repo and allows you to open a branch where you can add new dbt code.
 4. You can now directly query data from your warehouse and execute `dbt run`.
 You can try this out now:
     - Click **+ Create new file**, add this query to the new file, and click **Save as** to save the new file:
         ```sql